superlou/cgull/README.md

 CGull requires that you have Python and GCC installed and available in your path.
 It should run on Linux, Windows, and Mac.

+If you are trying to compile with the `-m32` flag on Linux and receive `fatal error: sys/cdefs.h: No such file or directory`, you may need to install `libc6-dev-i386`.

 ## Configuration

 Create a new directory to hold your CGull tests.
 Your CGull tests will be separate from your embedded project.
 In this directory, create the following structure: